waynegm/imgViewer/README.md

 ## Release History
 ### 0.5
-Proof of concept - everything seems to work as I want but unit tests are needed and the exposed interface may need refinement to increase it's flexibility and usefulness.
+- Proof of concept - everything seems to work as I want but unit tests are needed and the exposed interface may need refinement to increase it's flexibility and usefulness.

 ### 0.6
-Major refactoring of the code to make it work in IE8.
-Instead of manipulating a background image a new image element with the same src as the original image is positioned over it.
-Added the panTo, getView, isVisible, imgtoView and viewToImg public methods.
+- Major refactoring of the code to make it work in IE8.
+- Instead of manipulating a background image a new image element with the same src as the original image is positioned over it.
+- Added the panTo, getView, isVisible, imgtoView and viewToImg public methods.
-Added unit tests to cover most of the code.
+- Added unit tests to cover most of the code.

 ### 0.7
-Added support for pinch and drag touch gestures for mobile device support (adds requirement for toe.js).
+- Added support for pinch and drag touch gestures for mobile device support (adds requirement for toe.js).
-Added dependency on the requestAnimationFrame polyfill provided by Zoetrope for more responsive image scaling anddragging.
+- Added dependency on the requestAnimationFrame polyfill provided by Zoetrope for more responsive image scaling and dragging.
-Changed to using css transform to scale and translate image for better performance on mobile platforms.
+- Changed to using css transform to scale and translate image for better performance on mobile platforms.
-Minimum IE supported is now IE 9 - stick with version 0.6 if you need IE 8 support.
+- Minimum IE supported is now IE 9 - stick with version 0.6 if you need IE 8 support.
-Updated Grunfile.js to include tests against latest version (2.1.0) of jQuery.
+- Updated Grunfile.js to include tests against latest version (2.1.0) of jQuery.

-### 0.71
+### 0.7.1
-Add zoomable option allowing user to disable zooming Fix bug in drag implementation on mobile devices
+- Add zoomable option allowing user to disable zooming
+- Fix bug in drag implementation on mobile devices

 ### 0.7.2
-Add dependency on jquery-mousewheel
+- Add dependency on jquery-mousewheel
-Stop IE 10 & 11 continuously dragging image
+- Stop IE 10 & 11 continuously dragging image